xcxcmath/pincheck-kaist/README.md

 $ pincheck -p userprog

 # Run tests with 3 parallel test pool
+# The default value is the number of hardware cores(threads)
 pintos-kaist/src/threads$ pincheck -j 3

 # Run "alarm-single" test only